sanojsen/FileStore/VERCEL_DEPLOYMENT.md

 ## Pre-deployment Checklist

 ### 1. Environment Variables
-Set these in Vercel dashboard:
+Set these in Vercel dashboard (CRITICAL for authentication to work):
 ```
 CLOUDFLARE_R2_ENDPOINT=your_endpoint
 CLOUDFLARE_ACCESS_KEY_ID=your_access_key